 Cell Phone: 832-309-2370

-Jose currently works for GSH Group in the Houston area.
-With over 20 years of experience in his field, Jose specializes in stationary building engineering, expediting building projects, voice and data networking, construction drawing review, and budgeting and cost control.
+Jose currently works for Marathon Oil in the Houston area overseeing Marathon's Regional Facilites .
+With over 25 years of experience in his field, Jose specializes in stationary building engineering, expediting building projects, voice and data networking, construction drawing review, and budgeting and cost control.

 In 2015, the ACOE presented Jose with the ACOE Volunteer of the Year award due to his dedication and hard work, which then led to his role as both Vice President and President.
 Jose strongly believes in the value of hard work and credits his work ethic and talent in allowing him to achieve his goals.

 Jose holds a degree in Automotive Technology, has earned an Associate of Applied Science certification and holds a State of Texas Maintenance Electrician License.

 On Jose's spare time, he enjoys spending time with his children, playing golf and committing time to the ACOE Organization.

 Felix Rodriguez, Assistant Director of Operations Simon Property Group